PTV Network

 Published: April 29, 2026 | 00:01 GMT | by AFP

-Lebanese President Joseph Aoun has condemned an Israeli attack that killed three civil defence personnel while they performed a rescue mission for people wounded in an earlier strike, Al Jazeera reported.
+Lebanese President Joseph Aoun has condemned an Israeli attack that killed three civil defense personnel while they performed a rescue mission for people wounded in an earlier strike, Al Jazeera reported.

 The Israeli air strike on the town of Majdal Zoun killed at least five people, including the three paramedics reportedly trapped under rubble following an initial bombing.